Monday, September 18, 2006

 "It's much more popular than it was," said Todd Lang, executive director of the clean elections commission.
 "People see that it allows strong candidates who don't have access to special interest money to run competitive campaigns."

+The commission's survey, however, found almost 50 percent of the electorate remained unfamiliar with the system.
 Note that the study was done by the comission itself, which apparently got to choose who is considered "familiar with the system."

 But the rules don't cover everything.
 About a week before last Tuesday's election, a number of Arizona voters received a call from a purported pollster asking them if it would make a difference if they knew that Munsil had "fathered an illegitimate child."